KOKAS-3o14TOS/-TE3003B_Integration_of_Robotics_and_Intelligent_Systems-/README.md

   ### Week 7: Final Challenge
   This week the Final Challenge will be presented.

+  #### Session:
+  * Kalman Filter for map-based localisation (2D).
+  *	Camera based localisation for mobile robots.
+    -	Aruco markers
+    -	Visual localisation of mobile robots using Aruco markers
+    -	Kalman filter for map-based localisation in 3D.
+Kalman filter estimation by combining visual localization with encoder information.

   #### Final Challenge
   *	Mobile robots’ navigation
   *	Camera based Kalman filter localisation for the Puzzlebot.
 (Steps)